kcbabo/gg-portal-demo/README.md

 export GLOO_GATEWAY_LICENSE_KEY={YOUR_GLOO_GATEWAY_LICENSE_KEY}
 ./install-gg.sh
 ```
-Note that the install script will spit out two hostname values that look like this:
+Note that the install script will print the hostname values of the Ingress gateway, like this:
 ```
 Ingress gateway hostame:
-Keycloak service hostame:
 ```

-These demo instructions assume that you have mapped the IP addresses of these hosts to `developer.example.com`, `api.example.com`, and `keycloak.example.com` in /etc/hosts, e.g.
+These demo instructions assume that you have mapped the IP addresses of this host to `developer.example.com`, `api.example.com`, and `keycloak.example.com` in /etc/hosts, e.g.
 ```
-1.1.1.1 developer.example.com api.example.com
+1.1.1.1 developer.example.com api.example.com keycloak.example.com
-1.1.1.2 keycloak.example.com
 ```

 The installation script also automatically downloads and installs the `meshctl` CLI.
 To have global access from the command line to this CLI, you should add the directory `$HOME/.gloo-mesh/bin` to your PATH system variable: